dynamicsamic/DevNotes/DevNotes/Pandas.md

 # Here the first two COLUMNS are virtical header, meaning they don't contain data, they serve more like additional shape to the column layout.
 # On the other hand the first two ROWS are horizontal headers, they shape the layout in its own way.

+# Sometimes source files may contain non utf-8 encoding.
+# To overcome this you can either provide a value to `encoding` parameter, or if you don't know the encoding beforehand provide value ro `encoding_errors`.
+df = pd.read_csv('file.csv', sep=";", encoding_errors='ignore')
+# Malformed values will be set to NaN, and you can filter them out or replace.
+df.info()

 # In pandas read_csv method virtical headers can be
 ```